12 May, 2023

 Leave Sydney behind to explore New South Wales on your way to Melbourne

 The journey will begin in the illustrious city of Sydney, a sprawling and cosmopolitan city set at the foothills of the Blue Mountains and set along the coast of the South Pacific.
 Everybody knows Sydney and anyone who comes here loves it so we would definitely recommend spending some quality time here checking out the sights.

-Your route will then take you along the coast past Wollongong down through the Australian Capital Territory (home to the capital of Canberra located further inland and a great diversion if you wish) then down through Batemans Bay, Dalmeny, Wallaga Lake, Eden and Green Cape where the journey will be an awe-inspiring mix of secluded beaches, rugged rocks and lush green hills.
+Your route will then take you along the coast past Wollongong down through the Australian Capital Territory - home to the capital of Canberra located further inland and a great diversion if you wish - then down through Batemans Bay, Dalmeny, Wallaga Lake, Eden and Green Cape where the journey will be an awe-inspiring mix of secluded beaches, rugged rocks and lush green hills.

 When you drive through Ben Boyd National Park in particular (at the edge of the Capital Territory), the coastline will be complemented by the verdant vegetation.
 The next bit of the journey will curve down to face the south approaching the Bass Strait and will take you through a number of small national park zones as well as some pretty towns and villages set along the seafront such as Golden Beach, The Honeysuckles and the iconic Ninety Mile Beach Marine National Park

-The furthest south you will go is Corner Inlet Marine & Coastal Park before choosing a suitable route to head up to Melbourne, another city which is definitely worth a few days of exploring.
+The furthest south you will go is Corner Inlet Marine & Coastal Park before choosing a suitable route to head up to Melbourne, another city that is definitely worth a few days of exploring.

 Driving from Sydney to Melbourne (itinerary)